Raghavs123/TravelLust_MERN_Project/README.md

 Technologies Used:

-Node.js, Express.js, MongoDB, HTML and CSS for Custom Stylings, Multer for Image Upload, Cloudinary for Image Storage, Passport.js for Authentication, Bootstrap for a Sleek and Responsive design, Error Handling for a Seamless User Experience, Other Awesome Libraries and Tools
+Node.js
+Express.js
+MongoDB
+HTML and CSS for Custom Stylings
+Multer for Image Upload
+Cloudinary for Image Storage
+Passport.js for Authentication
+Bootstrap for a Sleek and Responsive design
+Error Handling for a Seamless User Experience
+Other Awesome Libraries and Tools

 Key Features: